 Vegetarian Guernsey Bean Jar Recipe

-Traditional Guernsey Bean Jar is a delicious, inexpensive stew-type recipe usually made with beef shin and/or pork hocks, or pigs trotters and haricot/butter beans.
+Traditional Guernsey Bean Jar is a delicious, inexpensive stew-type recipe usually made with beef shin, pork hocks or pigs' trotters, haricot beans, and butter beans.
 It originates in the British Channel Island of Guernsey (just off the coast of France) and dates back as far as anyone can remember.
-Legend has it that local bakers would allow the poorer islanders to use their ovens to cook the bean jar in overnight.
-In the morning the islanders would come to the bakers to collect their earthenware pots of hot steaming bean jar and take it home to feed their families (usually served with hunks of bread and Guernsey butter).
+Legend has it that local bakers would allow the poorer islanders to use their ovens to cook their bean jars overnight.
+In the morning the islanders would come to the bakers to collect their earthenware pots of hot steaming bean jar and take it home to feed their families, serving it with hunks of bread and Guernsey butter.

-The tradition of making Guernsey Bean Jar carries on to this day, although with the arrival of such inventions as electric or gas ovens and slow cookers, it has become far less troublesome to cook than it was in the days when only a crock pot and a baker's oven were a practical and affordable way to prepare this simple, tasty and inexpensive meal.
+The tradition of making Guernsey Bean Jar carries on to this day, although with the arrival of electric or gas ovens and slow cookers, it has become far less troublesome to cook than it was in the days when a crock in a baker's oven was the only practical and affordable way to prepare this simple, tasty and inexpensive meal.

 - 400g dried butter beans